-Q39 : About how many trees are needed to achieve a stable error rate?
-Jump to A39 •
+Q41: About how many trees are needed to achieve a stable error rate? $Jump\ to\ A41$ •

-While building the forest, if the optional importance argument is set to TRUE, we obtain the average importance of each predictor; this is similar to the regression tree but here the importances are averaged.
+While building the forest, if the optional importance argument is set to "permutation", we obtain the average importance of each predictor; this is similar to the regression tree but here the importances are averaged.

 The importance is measured as an increase in mean squared error (MSE) as follows.
 For each tree, the prediction error on the out-of-bag observations is recorded - this is the success of tree.
 Then a predictor variable is permuted: that is, its values are randomly assigned to observations.
 The tree is again used to predict at the out-of-bag observations, and the errors are recorded.
 If a variable is not used much in the tree, or at lower levels, or with not much difference in the predictions, this increase in error will be small - the predictor is unimportant.
-The difference between the errors from the original and permuted trees are averaged over all trees and then normalized by the standard deviation of the differences, to give an importance on a [0...1] or [0...100]% scale.
+The difference between the errors from the original and permuted trees are averaged over all trees.

-TASK 48 : Print and display the relative variable importances, as measured by the increase in mean-squared error.
+TASK 53: Print and display the variable importances, as measured by the increase in mean-squared error, as well as their percentage of the OOB RMSE.